 In this blog post, I focused quite a bit on App-V as that’s what I use today and it’s what I have used at most places I have worked but what about competitors.
 Who is emerging and may emerge with the void left behind by SWV, XenApp Streaming and App-V 4.6?

 Numecent, Turbo.net & Cloudhouse have very exciting products.

 Numecent’s application compatibility rate as a “traditional” application virtualization product cannot be beat.

 Turbo.net are doing some really exciting things with their Windows containers particularly in the browser space.
 The entire container ethos is also a major step in the evolutionary cycle of enterprise software management and they are the forefront of this in terms of Windows applications.

 Cloudhouse is actually perfectly suited for those who used XenApp streaming and relied on it’s file redirection capabilities.
 They also provide some of the same capabilities as Turbo in terms of URL redirections, albeit in a different way.
 They address many of the unique challenges faced in an OS and app migration which is well worth looking at if considering the move from Server 2008\2012 R2 to 2016 or Windows 7\8.1 to Windows 10.

 For a full rundown on all of the players in this space, check out my recent blog post.

 With that said, to hazard a guess I would bet in a current day graph App-V 5.x would have a sizeable lead.
 ThinApp would most likely still be second.
 Who is third?
 Are more companies using Appvirt today than back in 2014?
 I’m sure there are more using it but there’s definitely a lot still not using it.
 With companies still hanging around on XenApp 6.5, I bet more and more will be looking at appvirt in the next couple of years.
+This article by James Rankin appears to agree.
 What other changes are coming down the pike!?